gapotchenko/Gapotchenko.FX/README.md

     For example, `Gapotchenko.FX.Math.Graphs.Graph<T>` allows you to solve a plethora of seemingly hard tasks in a simple and creative way you may never have known about
   - **Benefit from the power of formal mathematics.**
     While some people think that programming is somehow different from the math, actually it is not that different.
-    For example, when a software component has an inherent flaw, it shows up way further down the lane.
+    For example, when a software component has an inherent flaw, it shows up way further down the lane, guaranteed.
-    Guaranteed.
     Formal math makes this weak thinking impossible, and all the features provided by Gapotchenko.FX rigorously follow that strategy.
     For example, `Gapotchenko.FX.Collections.Generic.AssociativeArray<TKey, TValue>` represents a collection of keys and values covering the full space of `TKey` type, while `System.Collections.Generic.Dictionary<TKey, TValue>` handles only an opinionated subset epically failing on `null` `TKey` values